devlemire/angular-2-afternoon/README.md

 <br />

-Let's begin by opening `js/mainCtrl.js` and a new `$scope` variable called `timeSort`.
+Let's begin by opening `js/mainCtrl.js` and add a new `$scope` variable called `timeSort`.
 We'll use this as the `ng-model` for ascending or descending our sorting.
 Since we want to display the newest messages first, let's default `timeSort` to `"-"`.

 ```js
 $scope.timeSort = "-";